Water industry faces ‘root and branch reform’ after landmark review

 Environment Secretary Steve Reed is expected to promise “root and branch reform” of the sector in a bid to clean up England’s rivers and limit rises in water bills.

-The commitment will follow the publication of the final report of the Independent Water Commission led by former Bank of England deputy governor Sir Jon Cunliffe.
+The commitment follows the publication of the final report of the Independent Water Commission led by former Bank of England deputy governor Sir Jon Cunliffe.

 In a speech responding to Sir Jon’s report, Mr Reed is set to describe the water industry as “broken” and welcome the commission’s recommendations to ensure “the failures of the past can never happen again”.